United States Commission on Civil Rights

-The U.S. Commission on Civil Rights (CCR) is a bipartisan, independent commission of the United States federal government, created by the Civil Rights Act of 1957 during the Eisenhower administration, that is charged with the responsibility for investigating, reporting on, and making recommendations concerning civil rights issues in the United States.
+The United States Commission on Civil Rights (CCR) is a bipartisan, independent commission of the United States federal government, created by the Civil Rights Act of 1957 during the Eisenhower administration, which is charged with the responsibility for investigating, reporting on, and making recommendations concerning civil rights issues in the United States.
 Specifically, the CCR investigates allegations of discrimination based on race, sex, national origin, disability.
-Since 2021, Norma V. Cantu has served as chair of the CCR.
+In January 2025, Peter Kirsanow was appointed to serve as chair.

 Pursuant to 42 U.S.C.
 1975d, all statutory authority for the commission terminated on September 30, 1996, and Congress has not passed new legislation, but has continued to pass appropriations.

 Commissioners

 The commission is composed of eight commissioners.
-Four are appointed by the President of the United States, two by the President Pro Tempore of the Senate (upon the recommendations of the Senate majority leader and minority leader), and two by the Speaker of the House of Representatives (upon the recommendations of the House majority leader and minority leader).
+Four are appointed by the pPresident of the United States, two by the president pro tempore of the Senate (upon the recommendations of the Senate majority leader and minority leader), and two by the speaker of the House of Representatives (upon the recommendations of the House majority leader and minority leader).

 As of December 2022, the members of the commission are: